Beuterei/create-helper/README.md

 Hook run after all files are copied.
 Gets [AfterCreationHookObject](#AfterCreationHookObject) as parameter

+### argumentParsingOptions

+Has the ability define the parsing options for the arguments read from the command to be taken in as initial answers to the questions.
+See [Minimist Cheatsheet](https://devhints.io/minimist) for option details.

 ### getAfterHookHelper

 Get function to get a helper to run predefined actions.
 Gets [AfterCreationHookOptions](#AfterCreationHookOptions) as parameter and returns []()